Access to medical cannabis in Australia

 Who can apply?

 This varies depending on the state/territory.
 In most states, a GP can initiate an application when they have expertise in the area for which the medication is being prescribed e.g. pain.
-In TAS and ACT, GPs can apply but currently require a letter of support from a specialist.
+In the ACT GPs can apply but currently require a letter of support from a specialist.
 In most state’s specialist support is required if a practitioner does not have the relevant expertise or qualification to treat the patient’s condition (for example paediatric epilepsy).

 SAS B applications will ask if the medical practitioner making the application is the patient’s usual doctor.